Copyright © 2014 by SUNY Oneonta

 - Oneonta, NY 13820

 The Health Center has a limited number of common prescription and non-prescription medications available to students.
-Most of these medications are dispensed or made available to students when they come to the Health Center with an appointment (preferable), or as a walk-in, at no additional cost.
-There are nominal fees for birth control pills, emergency contraceptive pills, and albuterol metered dose inhalers.
+Most of these medications are dispensed or made available to students when they come to the Health Center with an appointment (preferable), or during urgent care hours, at no additional cost.
+There are nominal fees for birth control pills, emergency contraceptive pills, albuterol metered dose inhalers, and some antibiotics and immunizations.

 If a student needs a prescription medication that is not available at the Health Center, a provider can write a prescription for it that can be filled at any pharmacy in New York State.
 The student is responsible for any charges incurred for filling a prescription.